Alan052918/Package-Dependency-Scaling-Analysis/README.md

 Universe: GitHub public repositories in language `JavaScript`.

-A total of 913 GitHub repositories was crawled and given weight based on their `watch`, `star`, and `fork` counts.
+A total of 913 GitHub repositories was crawled and assigned weight based on their `watch`, `star`, and `fork` counts.

 | Role                                  | Metric  | Description                                   | Weight |
 | ------------------------------------- | ------- | --------------------------------------------- | ------ |